Altuve hits go-ahead homer in 9th, Astros take 3-2 lead over Rangers in ALCS after benches clear

 While it didn’t appear any punches were thrown as the teams grabbed hold of each other near home plate, the game was delayed almost 12 minutes.
 García, Abreu and Baker were all ejected.

-After the game, umpire crew chief James Hoye told a pool reporter Abreu was ejected for throwing with intent, and García was tossed for being the aggressor in the situation.
+After the game, umpire crew chief James Hoye told a pool reporter Abreu was ejected for throwing with intent, and García was tossed for being the aggressor.

-“The guy hits a three-run homer; the next time up he gets smoked there,” Texas manager Bruce Bochy said.
+“The guy hits a three-run homer; the next time up he gets smoked,” Texas manager Bruce Bochy said.
 “I’d be upset, too, if I was Doli.
 But like I said, it just took too long to get things back in order, that’s what was frustrating me.”

 “Emotions are high in the postseason.
 You’ve got two of the best teams in the world competing against each other.
 Everybody’s trying to win.
 I feel like that’s just him,” said Alex Bregman, who also homered for the Astros.
 “He has a slow heartbeat.
 He’s calm under pressure.
 He’s confident in his ability.
 He always is just focused.”